 Viewer’s Choice Award (one award, determined by audience vote)

 This year's juror is Melani Douglass, Curator of Engagement, The Family Arts Museum, Baltimore, MD

 We are here to help!
 Please contact us if you need assistance or have any questions.
 We look forward to seeing your students' work!

 April Ryan, Education Facilitator, Department of Educational Studies, SMCM

 MEDIA-SPECIFIC SUBMISSION GUIDELINES

-Digital Media - Digital media including websites, interactive flash projects etc. are eligible.
+Digital media including websites, interactive flash projects etc. are also eligible.
 Please submit either a url where the project is hosted or attach a video or Flash file.
 Please attach a text file with instructions for opening and navigating the project.
 Indicate if video should be displayed on a monitor or as a projection.

-Sculpture and Installation - Please indicate if sculpture is freestanding or requires wall space.
-All installations must be submitted with all required components, detailed drawings showing the preferred set up, and a good quality photograph of the installation or mockup/model for jurying purposes.
-The gallery reserves the right to not accept an installation to the exhibition if it exceeds a reasonable space accommodation within the scope of a group.
+Please indicate if sculpture is freestanding or requires wall space.
+All installations must be submitted with all required components, detailed drawings showing the preferred set up, and a good quality photograph of the installation for jurying purposes.
+The gallery reserves the right to not accept an installation if it exceeds a reasonable accommodation within the scope of a group.